mallorysmith64/Reddit-Capstone/README.md

 1. Ability to post new content
 2. Ability to do upvotes and downvotes
-3. Coming soon: Ability to search for specific posts
+3. Be able to login/Logout of app
-4. Coming soon: Ability for user to look at their profile
+4. Coming soon: Ability to search for specific posts